Turivny/RI-Reasoning-Model/README.md

 - **Customise as needed**: Adjust the parameters to suit your needs for creating a metacognitive AI assistant, or let your LLM handle it based on the task:
   ```
-   I give you a prompt of the < reasoning model > written in the "semantic-logic" programming language for reasoning LLM.
+   I give you a prompt of the <REASONING MODEL> written in the "semantic-logic" programming language for reasoning LLM.
 It's not real code, but rather a logical framework described in pseudo-code, where variables are intuitively understood from their names without requiring strict definitions.
+Its focus on "programming through meaning"—leveraging the semantic understanding capabilities of language models to process Python-ish logical instructions framed in human-intuitive terms.

    Could you please configure the parameters for the task: [translate text].